Chagas disease

 • Side effects include abdominal pain, rash (including severe hypersensitivity reactions), decreased appetite/weight, headache, nausea, vomiting, neutropenia, urticaria, pruritus, eosinophilia and peripheral neuropathy.

-• Contraindicated if allergy to metronidazole, avoid all alcohol.
+• Contraindicated if allergy to metronidazole, renal impairment, liver impairment, avoid all alcohol.

-• Contraindicated during pregnancy and breastfeeding - product information suggests pregnancy test prior to treatment in females of reproductive age and using contraception during treatment and for 5 days after stopping treatment.
+• Contraindicated during pregnancy and breastfeeding - pregnancy test before treatment in reproductive age females and contraception during treatment and for 5 days after stopping treatment.

-• Nifurtimox (launched 1965, US FDA approved age 0-17 years in 2020) - available via special access scheme (SAS).
-Also see product information and patient information
+• Nifurtimox (US FDA approved age 0-17 years in 2020) - via special access scheme.
+See product information and patient information

 • Dosing (see table in product information):